 Good Morning PBS Fund raiser- Stevie Ray Vaughn and Albert King!!!

-Recently exposed my memory has been at best, pathetic.
-Give or take a year in 1982 while living in Arlington, TX I found myself alone Memorial Day weekend with no wife or children who had traveled to St. Louis to visit Grandma & Pop.
-To put this in perspective, for two years I traveled to and from work and always passed a billboard that proudly announced blues acts at a local saloon called the ‘Blue Armadillo’ catering to Blues aficionados.
+Currently, my memory has been at best, pathetic.
+But give or take a year, in 1982 while living in Arlington, TX I found myself alone Memorial Day weekend with no wife or children who had traveled to St. Louis to visit ‘Nanna & Pop.’
+To put this in perspective, for two years I traveled to and from work always passing a billboard that proudly announced blues acts at a local saloon called the ‘Blue Armadillo’ catering to Blues aficionados.
 I never heard of Stevie Ray Vaughn, but hells bells I was never going to get a better opportunity.
 So without further dispatch I showed up around 6:00 PM on a Saturday evening.
 Yes it was a bit early.

 Five hours later:

-Unlike the Bagwan I didn’t meet celebrities on every other flight given my place in steerage with the goats and chickens so I only have one “Brush with Greatness.”
-At the end of his second set I walked into the bathroom to give some beer back and pulled into a urinal.
-Normally I look straight ahead at the wall when the urinal next to me is occupied but given Stevie’s pimp-like attire I knew him to be the guy knocking the socks off me and the patrons!
-Having consumed enough beer for five I looked to my right and gave Stevie some advice.
+Having consumed enough beer for five I looked to my right and offered Stevie some advice.
 I slurred “Your pretty good Stevie, maybe with a little more practice you’ll make it.”
 He was good natured and laughed telling me “I’ll work a little harder.”
 It wasn’t long after that encounter I began to hear his music and noticed that he was playing in much larger venues obviously enjoying some success.